NTTDATA-EMEA/tech-blog-aboczek/README.md

 # Adam's Tech Blog Additions
-Contains code snippets used in blog articles written by Adam Boczek for the NTT DATA Blog.
+Contains code snippets used in blog posts written by Adam for the NTT DATA Blog.